 Core Web Vitals are metrics that measure the quality of your user experience (UX).

-They indicate whether these UX-factors are good or bad and whether they influence your position in Google positively or negatively.
+They indicate whether these UX-factors are good or bad and have an impact on the ranking of websites in Google's organic search results.

 What are the components of the Core Web Vitals?